 Vet online sites before a purchase.

-Also, always look for sites that are secured and encrypted.
+Also, always use likes that show as secure and encrypted.
 The easiest way to check is to look for HTTPS or the lock icon in their web address.
 Please take a look at ours as an example of what to look for.

 Consider a self-destructing credit card.